vsnaraya/skioChallenge/readme.md

     Recieve.js
       - Wrapped the rate limited api call in logic to check if we are currently being rate limited.
 This logic runs every 1 second to check if it is being rate limited, if not check it will check if any messages are in the rabbitMQ queue and make API call if so.

       - To check if rate limiting is in effect, it will keep  track of the time each request was sent in the last requestTimeLimit interval.
-Added logic to remove any requests if it is outside the last requestTimeLimit interval, since we no longer need to track those requests (Sliding Window Rate limit assumed)
+Added logic to remove any requests if it is outside the last requestTimeLimit interval, since we no longer need to track those requests (Sliding Window Rate Limitting assumed)

     - Send.js